Exporting coffee drinkware to Europe

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The market channels and segments for coffee drinkware do not differ significantly from the sector in general.
-See our study about market channels and segments for Home Decoration & Home Textiles for a general overview.

 Coffee drinkware is widely available at offline and online retail places, ranging from hypermarkets, garden centres and general home stores to department stores and kitchen specialists.